 Should I see a lawyer before or after signing a Contract?

 We strongly recommend coming to see us before you sign a Contract.
 We will take the time to review the Contract and advise you of your obligations.
 At this time you can also advise us of any concerns you have about the property so we can conduct any necessary searches required.
-Remember – we offer FREE pre-contract review.
+Contact us now to take advantage of our FREE pre-signing Contract advice now.

 Is there a lot of paperwork?

 Once the Contract has been signed and emailed to us, we will send you our Initial Letter Pack.
+The Initial Letter Packs for the Buyer and the Seller differ slightly as there is additional paperwork required as a Buyer.
 These documents will need to be read, completed, signed and sent back to us.
 You are more than welcome to come in and see us so we can go through the paperwork together, especially if this is the first time you are selling or buying.
 You will need to provide our office with two copies of photo ID.

 When should I see my bank?

-When selling a property you will need to contact your bank to arrange for the necessary paperwork to be signed in order to discharge your mortgage.
+When selling a property you will need to contact your bank early in the process to arrange for the necessary paperwork to be signed in order to discharge your mortgage.
 It is important you tell your bank that we are acting on your behalf.

 When buying a property you will need to provide your bank/mortgage broker a copy of the Contract as soon as it has been signed by all parties.
 This will ensure they have sufficient time to prepare and lodge your application for finance.